-- Written Content: The PHRC will produce written publications as appropriate, including both internally and externally published work.
+- 1. Written Content: The PHRC will produce written publications as appropriate, including both internally and externally published work.
 Examples of internal publications include Builder Briefs, research reports, technical flyers, and online articles.
 Examples of external publications include scholarly journal articles, conference proceedings, magazine and trade publication articles, and other general interest articles upon request. - This initiative includes the ongoing development and maintenance of the PHRC online article database that can be accessed through the PHRC website.
 This database allows for the PHRC team to publish a range of types of written work, including general industry announcements and technical articles. - 2.
 Video Content: The PHRC will continue to increase internal capacity to develop video content from demonstrations, site visits, and other live events.
 This content will be captured, edited, and published in a manner that supports broader PHRC initiatives and future training programs.
-Example deliverables related to video creation include the publication of short "toolbox talks" for the building community, recording of presentations for secondary programs, and capturing construction processes through live demonstration. - This initiative includes the future development and maintenance of a PHRC YouTube channel.
-This platform will allow for greater engagement and sharing of PHRC video content.
+Example deliverables related to video creation include the publication of short "toolbox talks" for the building community, recording of presentations for secondary programs, and capturing construction processes through live demonstrations.